Title: A Season of Thrills and Terrors

 As soon as Jinto had touched the map, the doors had closed and John heard a brief hum and then they were alone in the corridor.

 Rodney was thankful that he hadn’t taken the time to get the gene therapy from Carson yet, because the whole lab had lit up when John had walked in.
 For a change, the activation sequence hadn’t included every machine in the lab.
-Unspooling the cable that he used to connect their Earthborn tech to various pieces of Ancient equipment, Rodney looked around for whatever passed for a control panel in lab.
+Unspooling the cable that he used to connect their Earthborn tech to various pieces of Ancient equipment, Rodney looked around for whatever passed for a control panel in the lab.
 There was a large chest-like thing that was hooked into one main and several auxiliary consoles that were clustered around it.
 Given the grouping, Rodney was going to treat that chest like it was deadly until proven otherwise.

 “John, can you turn this console and only this console on.
 I don’t want anything else in this lab to become active, I just want in the archives to do a review.
 I have a very bad feeling about this place.”